How often have you checked a product on social media before making a purchase?

-The answer to both questions is very obvious:
+The answer to both questions is obvious:

-It happens a lot.
 And we’ve got the social commerce statistics to prove it.

 Think about it:

-We believe the power of social media networks will grow in the future, allowing brands to attract customers by investing in social media marketing.
+The power of social media networks will grow in the future, allowing brands to attract customers by investing in social media marketing.

 So, whether you’re a business owner or someone who’s interested in SMM, you should check out the top stats that will help you benefit down the line.